zeytnep/CIS3530/README.md

-README for Assignment 1
+README for Assignment 1<br>
-Learning Goals
+Learning Goals<br>
-1.Be able to read and understand a given relational schema and its structure.
+1.Be able to read and understand a given relational schema and its structure.<br>
-2.Have mastered the techniques for writing relational algebra (RA) queries and basic SQL queries.
+2.Have mastered the techniques for writing relational algebra (RA) queries and basic SQL queries.<br>

-Question 1 (Relational Algebra):
+Question 1 (Relational Algebra):<br>
-Write relational algebra expressions to answer the following questions:
+Write relational algebra expressions to answer the following questions:<br>

 a.
 Find all offerings of 3530.